-7:55pm PT by Marisa Guthrie, Michael O'Connell
+7:55pm PT by Marisa Guthrie, Mikey O'Connell

 Jon Stewart Exit Leaves Comedy Central at a Crossroads